Suzakton/UnityUtilityAI/README.md

 ### UtilityFunction

 This function use UtilityVariables and curves to give a value which represent how much we want this function to weight on the decision.
 Each UtilityVariables are associated with a curve.
-This curve must be defined between 0 and 1 on the x-axis.
+This curve must be defined between 0 and 1 on the x-axis and -1 and 1 on the y axis.
 Each curves will be evaluated and a value between 0 and weight will be returned.